jortdevreeze/jExp/README.rst

 To be able to install the jExp framework you need an Apache webserver with PHP version 5.0 or larger together with MySQL.
 The jExp framework requires the JavaScript library jQuery and the jQuery Validation Plugin which are both included in this project.

 To install the jExp framework you have to extract all files in the archive to the desired folder on your webserver and execute install.php.
-Hereafter you just need to follow the instructions of the installer which need information to configure jExp properly.
+Hereafter you just need to follow the instructions of the installer which requires information to configure jExp properly.
 After the installation, jExp is ready to use.

 Disclaimer
 ==========